Get to Know Wendy Levey

 Educated at Wheelock College, Bank St. graduate School and Teacher’s College, Wendy decided to start her own school.
 As the school grew from 5 children at inception to as many as 150 children, she began developing an educational foundation based on 3 blocks: 2s need to learn how to share and separate, 3s need to learn how to be independent and 4s need to be active learners.
 Each one of the steps builds on the former step.
 The school was highly multi-cultural celebrating many holidays through food and music.

 No one fights harder for the children she works with than Wendy Levey.

 No institution survives being stagnant, so Wendy added classes in Emergent Reading and Emergent Math for the 4s and Sequencing the Body, Sequencing the Mind for 3-year old children.
 Because she knows children need educational fluidity, it made sense to have classes and camp available to the children as well.
-Most recently she added Sunrise Movement before school starts in the morning, so they can have a gym activity first thing and be ready to learn more capably when they enter the classroom.
+She added Sunrise Movement before school started in the morning, so they can have a gym activity first thing and be ready to learn more capably when they enter the classroom.
 Healthy body, healthy mind is always important.

 Wendy has served on the Boards of two independent schools, a college and a rehabilitation center, helping her to stay current with educational and societal trends.
 She has also been part of several films about getting into school: Nursery University directed by Mark Simon and Getting Into Kindergarten directed by Pam French.